funmusicplace/mirlo/README.md

 ## Stripe

-By default blackbird uses Stripe as its payment processor.
+By default Mirlo uses Stripe as its payment processor.

 To test webhooks, you'll have to run this: